 To Compromise or Not to Compromise?

-I had a friend recently who asked for a pretty significant salary increase in line with a big jump in responsibilities.
+A friend recently asked for a pretty significant salary increase in line with a big jump in responsibilities.
 Her manager made a counter-offer that still seemed generous but she turned it down.
 Her reasoning?
 Never compromise.
 “If I take their offer they will always think I overvalued myself and in turn will undervalue me,” she explained.
 “I’m better off sticking to my pay grade, proving myself through actions and then returning to the table.
 It’s not ideal but I know I’ll get the best outcome in the end.”
 The logic is sound but not everyone has the insight or strength to take such a hard-line approach.
-The lesson here is to know what you would be willing to walk away with before sitting down.

 Got Rejected?
 What’s Next?

-If you do get feedback on your performance, ethics, or attitude try not to use it to your advantage.
+If you do get feedback on your performance, ethics, or attitude, try to use it to your advantage.
 Spin the sting of rejection into a chance to re-evaluate yourself and grow for the next opportunity.
-If the job search is overwhelming, reach out to us for some support and guidance.
+If the job search is overwhelming, reach out to us for some support and personalized career advice.

 Success?
 Lunch is On You